AIHubCentral/docs/assets/RVC/Cloud/Applio Kaggle.md

 ‎

 b.
 Once you've click the Applio Url it will take you to Applio's UI where it operates the same as normal Applio.
-If you happen to not know how to use Applio you can read about it in their <u>[docs](https://docs.applio.org/applio)</u>.
+If you happen to not know how to use Applio you can read about it in the <u>[Local Applio Docs](https://docs.aihub.gg/rvc/local/applio/)</u>, it operates similarly.

 ***